What is China's peace proposal for the war in Ukraine? - ExBulletin

 With his release, President Xi Jinping’s government reiterates China’s claim to be neutral, despite blocking United Nations efforts to condemn the invasion.
 The document echoes Russian claims that Western governments are responsible for the February 24, 2022 invasion and criticizes sanctions against Russia.

-At the Munich meeting, US Secretary of State Antony Blinken expressed skepticism about Beijing’s position before the plans were released.
-He said China has provided non-lethal assistance that is supporting Russian President Vladimir Putin’s war effort and said the United States has intelligence. that Beijing plans to provide lethal support.
-China called the allegation defamation and said it lacked evidence.
+At the Munich meeting, US Secretary of State Antony Blinken expressed skepticism about Beijing’s position ahead of the plan’s release.
+He said China had provided non-lethal assistance that supports Russian President Vladimir Putin’s war effort and said the United States had information that Beijing was “considering providing lethal support”.
+China called the allegation “libel” and said it lacked evidence.

 WHAT HAS CHINA PROPOSED?

-China placed the responsibility for the sanctions on the other countries concerned without naming them.
-These countries, he said, should stop abusing unilateral sanctions and do their part in de-escalating the Ukrainian crisis.
+China placed the blame for the sanctions on other “concerned countries” without naming them.
+These countries, he said, “should stop abusing unilateral sanctions” and “do their part in de-escalating the Ukrainian crisis”.

 Many of the 12 points were very general and did not contain specific proposals.